pnp/powershell/documentation/Request-PnPAccessToken.md

 ```

 ### -Decoded
-Returns the token in a decoded / human readible manner
+Returns the token in a decoded / human-readable manner.

 ```yaml
 Type: SwitchParameter